pull-vert/kotlin-utf8-string/README.md

 The first 128 characters of Unicode, which correspond one-to-one with ASCII, are encoded using a single byte with the same binary value as ASCII, so that valid ASCII text is valid UTF-8-encoded Unicode as well.

-## use UTF-8 String in Kotlin with kotlin-inline-string : Utf8String, Utf8Byte and CodePoint
+## use UTF-8 String in Kotlin with kotlin-utf8-string : Utf8String, Utf8Byte and CodePoint

-source : this is this [golang blog article](https://blog.golang.org/strings) adapted to kotlin-inline-string.
+source : this is this [golang blog article](https://blog.golang.org/strings) adapted to kotlin-utf8-string.

 ### What is a string?

 Let's start with some basics.

-In kotlin-inline-string, a Utf8String is just a read-only array of bytes.
+In kotlin-utf8-string, a Utf8String is just a read-only array of bytes.

 It's important to state right up front that a Utf8String holds arbitrary bytes.
 It is not required to hold Unicode text, UTF-8 text, or any other predefined format.
 As far as the content of a Utf8String is concerned, it is exactly equivalent